New Mexico restores indoor worship services to 100% capacity

 The high court has dealt with similar lawsuits regarding virus-related restrictions on places of worship from across the country.

-"...Houses of worship are strongly encouraged to protect their congregants and communities by enacting social distancing measures to bolster public health and minimize risk of viral spread of their own accord," Meyers added in her statement, according to the Sun-News.
+"...Houses of worship are strongly encouraged to protect their congregants and communities by enacting social distancing measures to bolster public health and minimize risk of viral spread of their own accord," Meyers added.

 RELIGIOUS LIBERTY GROUP LAUNCHING CAMPAIGN TO FIGHT DEMOCRATS' COURT-PACKING PUSH